Neuroscience, BS

 Program Description

-Neuroscientists seek to understand how the brain and nervous system operate to control bodily function, behavior and our mental states.
-Students in this program receive comprehensive interdisciplinary training at the crossroads of biology, chemistry and psychology, along with specialized focus in key neuroscience domains:
+The Bachelor of Science program in neuroscience explores how the brain and nervous system operate to control bodily function, behavior and mental states.
+Students receive interdisciplinary training at the intersection of biology, chemistry and psychology, gaining hands-on research experience in a collaborative, close-knit community within ASU's Department of Psychology.

 • Behavioral neuroscience: How does the brain work to control behavior?